-Director Payrolls: are payrolls that only have directors on the payroll and no other employees.
-Directors need to be recorded in the payroll with a start date of their directorship as they have a different calculation for national insurance than other employees.
+Director Payrolls: these are payrolls that only have directors on the payroll and no other employees.
+Directors need to be recorded in the payroll with the start date of their directorship as they have a different calculation for national insurance than other employees.

-AN: Standard annual earnings period method is good for directors that are paid irregularly.
+AN: Standard annual earnings period method is good for directors who are paid irregularly.
 National insurance contributions are only paid once thresholds have been reached.

-AL: Alternative method National insurance contributions are calculated every month in the same way a normal employees is and might be good for directors that are paid the same every month.
+AL: Alternative method National insurance contributions are calculated every month in the same way normal employees are and this might be good for directors who are paid the same every month.
 In the final pay period of the tax year, the calculation reverts to the annual method to make sure the director hasn't under or overpaid national insurance contributions.

 DWP: Department for Work and Pensions is responsible for welfare, pensions and child maintenance policy.

 Employment Allowance: allows eligible employers to reduce their annual National Insurance liability by up to £5,000 if the employer's Class 1 National Insurance liabilities were less than £100,000 in the previous tax year.
 An EPS is sent once a year to claim the employment allowance.
 Single director only payrolls are not eligible.
 Any allowance not used within a tax year does not carry forward to the next tax year.

 EPS: Employer Payment Summary is sent to HMRC to claim either the employment allowance, reclaim statutory payments, send CIS deductions, declare how much apprenticeship levy is due or tell HMRC the employer has paid no employees within a tax month.